 Do you see yourselves expanding to utilise more AWS services into the future?

 Yes, definitely.
-We will be looking at moving to a serverless architecture using Lambda in the future.
+We will be looking at moving to a serverless architecture using AWS Lambda in the future.

 How did you rate your experience with PolarSeven?